nawordar/parsing-stream/readme.md

 ## UTF-16, UTF-32 and binary

-You can give a type as an argument to the ParsingStream class to decide the type of the stream — UTF-8 (`char`) is the default one.
+You can give a type as an argument to the ParsingStream class to decide the type of the stream.

 ```d
 ParsingStream!char;   // UTF-8